ManuelElizaldi/PyStrava/README.md

 ------------------------------------------------------------------

 ## Analysis
-I first started recording workouts in May 20, 2020 and as of May 9, 2023 I have recorded 687 workouts
+I first started recording workouts in May 20, 2020 and as of May 18, 2023 I have recorded 695 different activities.
+Here's a breakdown of my activities:

 ![ConfussionMatrix](/Images/ConfussionMatrix-white.png)
 ![WorkoutEffortCounter](/Images/WorkoutLevelOfEffortDistribution.png)